afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 ## Unit 6 – Measurement, Validity, and Statistical Reasoning in Science

-*(This unit ties your Measurement/Data Literacy content explicitly to “scientific reasoning” and introduces a bit more on validity and metrology.)*
+*(This unit ties Measurement/Data Literacy content explicitly to “scientific reasoning” and introduces a bit more on validity and metrology.)*

 ### Guiding questions